Fuglede30/Fuglede30.github.io/index.markdown

     Figure 3: Calendar plots for car congestions in NYC (top) and LA (bottom).
 </p>
 </div>
-Looking at the calender plot in Figure 3, we see that winter months experienced more traffic events compared to summer months.
-Further, we see that the least busy days are the 1. of January and 4. of July.
+Looking at the calender plot in Figure 3, we see that Winter months experienced more traffic events compared to Summer months.
+Further, we see that the least busy days are the 1st of January and 4th of July.
 This pattern may be explained by reduced activity due to post–New Year’s hangovers and, on the 4th, by many individuals being unable to drive due to alcohol consumption.
 For both calendar plots, we have very similar tendencies.
 The most busy months are February, March, October, November, and the start of December, with the Christmas vacation reducing the congestion occurrences.
 A takeaway from this is that it looks like people are more happy to leave the car at home when the weather is warmer.

-### The 24-hour cycle of NY and LA traffic
+### **The 24-hour cycle of NY and LA traffic**
 We are now looking at how the traffic congestions evolve through the 24-hour cycle of the day.
 <div style="display: flex; justify-content: space-around; flex-wrap: wrap; gap: 20px; max-width: 100%; margin: auto;">
   <div style="flex: 1 1 45%; min-width: 300px;">